Preprofessional Curriculum

 Complex Care of Adults

-and Complex Care of Adults Practicum
+and Complex Care of Adults Clinical

 5

-NURS 497 Capstone 2
+NURS 497 Capstone 3

-NURS 498 Senior Seminar 2
+NURS 498 Transition to Practice 2

-Total Credit Hours54
+Total Credit Hours60

 Other Requirements

 Uniforms are required for applied learning.
 Students must provide transportation to and from health care agencies used for these experiences.
 Students must have professional and general liability insurance for $1 million per single claim/$3 million aggregate annually.
 The insurance fee will be paid through student fees.
-The cost is posted on the Wichita State University Comprehensive Fee Schedule webpage2.
+The cost is posted on the Wichita State University Comprehensive Fee Schedule webpage.
 The insurance must be renewed annually.

 Students must complete a background check before beginning practicum learning experiences.
 Students will receive information about background check requirements during the nursing program orientation.
 Students should not obtain a background check on their own.

 Students must provide evidence of personal health insurance, immunization status, and evidence of a completed physical examination before practicum experiences each academic year.
 Healthcare provider CPR certification is required.
-The Nursing Undergraduate Practicum Requirements webpage2 contains a full list of requirements.
+The Nursing Undergraduate Practicum Requirements webpage contains a full list of requirements.

 Additional costs for instructional materials, testing and lab experiences are required throughout the program.